Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 Testimonials

-What students and professionals retain.
+What students, watchmakers and workshop managers retain.

-“I made enormous progress in the consistency of my gestures, in reading the light, and in the precision of the edges.
+“I made enormous progress in the consistency of my gestures, in reading the light and in the precision of the edges.
 Your teaching and your standards gave meaning to every detail of the trade.”

 Elouan Dehet Student — 40-hour Advanced training